SagarKishore-PFM/flash-card-app-py/README.md

 - Saves progress on exit.
 - Caches audio clips, downloaded from the net, for each session.
 Deletes the cached audio files upon closing the app.
 - A search bar to search for `Words` in the Word List screen.
+- *Add Word* functionality checks for existing and invalid words.

 ![Word List screen functionalities](http://g.recordit.co/eJupRTz0tp.gif)